AppleBoiy/UnityAgent2Room/README.md

-# iNav: Show the path from the agent to the room
+# Show the path from the agent to the room

 Display the path from the agent to the room.